kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

 We will try to collect here different observations, guidelines and examples about writing efficient and scalable programs with `rmr`.
 These observations are related to the mapreduce programming model, its specific implementation in hadoop, R as a programming language and the `rmr` package itself.
-Finally, we provide an example where these techniques are applied to a simple clustering algorithm.
+To see an example where some of these techniques are applied to a simple clustering algorithm, proceed [here](Fast-k-means)

 ## Mapreduce